 Many wrestling critics have railed against WCW's management of Bret "Hitman" Hart citing that it prematurely ended Hart's career.
 I have to disagree for several reasons.
 Firstly, Hart suffered serious injuries once he was in his forties and secondly the shady death of his brother would have taken a psychological toll.
 In the end, Hart made a similar exit from wrestling to that of many of his superstar counterparts around the same time.
 That being said, I see WCW's management of Hart to have been quite intuitive.
 He came into the promotion as a dark horse, with lore regarding his suspicion of authority (Montreal Screw Job).
 This played well for his fence sitting with the nWo.
 He showed up on behalf of the nWo but refused to don their colors and this created mystery.

 Intuitive fans had to wonder whether his machinations were that of a mastermind lining up his bid for the heavyweight championship.
 Unfortunately, aforementioned injuries and personal turmoil made Hart's status unreliable and with story arcs prepared a year in advance, it made little sense to push Hart further in the WCW when his future was so unclear.
 For the short time that he was active in WCW, he was used effectively as a wild card.
-Hart had always worn his heart on his sleeve in the WWF, but in the WCW he added a dimension to his legend status by allowing him opportunities to become a nefarious scoundrel.
+Hart had always worn his heart on his sleeve in the WWF, but in the WCW he added a dimension to his legend status by allowing himself opportunities to become a nefarious scoundrel.

 2. Scott Steiner

 What a transformation Scott Steiner underwent in a few, short years.
 He was once a partner in the most likable tag team in professional wrestling.
 Scott and Rick Steiner were good American boys known as varsity Greco-Roman wrestling stars in college.
 Scott was a decade into his professional wrestling career when he heel-turned... and what a turn.
 Steiner became one of the most despicable creeps in the industry, whether it was through his sexual harassment of Nitro girls or through his outlandish work on the mic.
 Where Rick Rude had charm and Macho Man deserved some sympathy, Steiner was simply monstrous.
 Steiner carried the heel persona to the end of his career.
 It was easy to hate Steiner because he was abrasive and clearly a juice pig of the highest order, however, his power, grace and technical proficiency in the ring allowed fans to laud his achievements and accept that he could easily gain and retain titles.
-He did begin dominating the singles circuit and held and defended titles.
-His loose cannon persona allowed him to exist independently, be a loyal member of the nWo and even for a short time lead the nWo Hollywood faction.
+He did begin dominating the singles circuit while holding and defending titles week after week.
+His loose cannon persona allowed him to exist independently, be a loyal member of the nWo, and even for a short time lead the nWo Hollywood faction.
 Big Poppa Pump was an epic wrestling persona and the push for his legendary heel status was a great success where few mourned for the old Steiner Brothers.

 If Hulk Hogan was the father and Sting was the big brother, then Scott Hall was definitely the uncle in the professional wrestling family.
 Scott Hall was one of the biggest names in the industry which he had effectively established in WWF as Razor Ramon.
 He almost single-handedly ushered in the "attitude era" through his popularity as the "bad guy".
 Scott Hall was cool, composed and in control.
 When Hall invaded WCW as an "Outsider" he dropped the corny Cuban accent and began melding the man and the persona into something sensible and unique.
 Hall was dominant for a few years in WCW as a founding member of the nWo, but soon experienced a fall from grace.
 Hall started showing up to events drunk.
 Perhaps, the first few occasions were legitimate, but the shoot soon became a work.
 The Hall persona was additionally complex for the resistance to separating the real man from the kayfabe character.
 Hall played traitor to his long-time partner and real life friend, Kevin Nash.
 He was now an Outsider to the Outsiders and a true outcast within WCW.
 Hall claimed that his treachery was necessary because he had mismanaged his life so badly that he needed Hogan's financial support.
 Hall became a sort of lone wolf but eventually reunited with Nash.
 Hall proved to be the most enigmatic professional wrestler of all time through the profound conflation of reality and confabulation in his persona.
 When Hall was in the ring in 1998 it was totally unclear as to what was legitimate and what was acting - and that made for the greatest drama the sports entertainment industry has ever known.